googlecreativelab/astrowand/README.md

 Since 2009, coders have created thousands of experiments using Chrome, Android, AI, WebVR, AR and more.
 We showcase these projects and a variety of helpful tools and resources to inspire a diverse community of makers to explore, create, and share what’s possible with these technologies.

-**AstroWand** is a part of the TensorFlow Microcontroller Experiments, a collection of open source, interactive projects designed to demonstrate some fun ways to combine Arduino and TensorFlow Lite for Microcontrollers.
+**Astrowand** is a part of the TensorFlow Microcontroller Experiments, a collection of open source, interactive projects designed to demonstrate some fun ways to combine Arduino and TensorFlow Lite for Microcontrollers.

 These projects were built with the
 [Arduino Sense 33 BLE](https://store.arduino.cc/usa/nano-33-ble-sense "Arduino Store"), [TensorFlow Lite for Microcontrollers](https://www.tensorflow.org/lite/microcontrollers "TFL4M"), standard web technologies (HTML, CSS & Javascript ) and [THREEJS](https://threejs.org/ "three").